jplevyak/ic-certified-blockchain/README.md

   next: () -> (nat64) query;
   // Return hex string representing the hash of the last block or 0.
   last_hash: () -> (text) query;
-  // Rotate the log by making the primary part secondary and deleting the old seconday and making it primary.
+  // Rotate the log by making the primary part secondary and deleting the old secondary and making it primary.
   // Returns the new first index stored if the secondary part had anything to delete.
   rotate: () -> (opt nat64);
   // Manage the set of Principals allowed to prepare and append (User) or authorize (Admin).